Example Image

 If Mokyr provided the history, Aghion and Howitt provided the model.
 Their seminal 1992 paper, "A Model of Growth Through Creative Destruction", transformed macroeconomics by introducing "endogenous growth theory".
 In their framework, entrepreneurs introduce new technologies that render old ones obsolete.
 Innovation yields temporary profits, but those rents are eroded as future innovators compete them away.
 Growth is thus a dynamic process of experimentation, entry, and replacement.

-Their theory replaced the old "exogenous" growth theory view developed by Robert Solow, which treated technological progress.
+Their theory replaced the old "exogenous" growth theory view developed by Robert Solow, which treated technological progress as a fixed, random process.
 Aghion and Howitt showed that people generate ideas that lead to broad-based innovation, which can then spread.
 Having more people and a larger population means there's a greater chance of ideas that further drive innovation, growth, and sustenance, a view contrary to those who fear overpopulation, such as Thomas Malthus and Paul Ehrlich.

 Together, these laureates remind us that growth requires the freedom to challenge, disrupt, and sometimes fail.
 The market’s churn is not a flaw but its defining virtue.
 As Schumpeter put it, capitalism “never can be stationary.”
 Yet he also warned that its very success might breed the complacency and bureaucratization that ultimately stifle it.